AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

 **Why This is Vulnerable:**

-- ❌ **No object-level validation:** A support user can manipulate customers IDs in the API to access other customer's data, including credit card numbers.
+- ❌ **No object-level validation:** A support user can manipulate customer IDs in the API to access other customer's data, including credit card numbers.
 - ❌ **No data classification:** Credit card numbers are not annotated as sensitive, so audit logging isn't triggered.
 - ❌ **No data masking:** Credit card numbers are displayed in plain text to all users.
-- ❌ **No Audit Trail:**  No logging of access attempts to customers & incidents data, making security monitoring impossible.
+- ❌ **No audit trail:**  No logging of access attempts to customer & incident data, making security monitoring impossible.
-- ❌ **No audit logging:** No record of who accessed which customers, when, or what they did.
+- ❌ **No audit logging:** No record of who accessed which customer data, when, or what they did.
-- ❌ **Compliance Gap:** Lacks detailed audit records required by regulations like GDPR, SOX, and industry standards.
+- ❌ **Compliance gap:** Lacks detailed audit records required by regulations like GDPR, SOX, and other industry standards.

 ## 💥 3.
-Exploitation:
+Exploitation
-In this lab, a **Security Logging and Monitoring Failures** vulnerability is exploited via API calls in a local development environment **(SAP Business Application Studio with cds watch)**.
+In this workshop, a **Security Logging and Monitoring Failures** vulnerability is exploited via API calls in a local development environment **(SAP Business Application Studio with cds watch)**.
 Unlike production, key security measures such as real authentication flows, OAuth2 tokens, and data isolation are inactive, allowing ethical hackers to safely simulate attacks, validate vulnerabilities without risking live systems, and rapidly iterate fixes before deploying to production.

 ### Step 1: Start Local Development Server